 During the training phase of our network, all inputted data must pass through the network of neurons in a feed-forward manner, as shown in Fig. 1.
 A full forward and backward pass of the training data is described as an epoch.
 For a large majority of models, multiple epochs are needed for high accuracy.
 Within each epoch the data is split even further into batches as the network is under the memory constraints of the platform.

-Fig. 1: Example feed-forward neural network
+Figure 1: Example feed-forward neural network

-The input is defined as the data transformed into a one-dimensional vector, while the output layer activates in response of the probability distribution resulting from the hidden layers and contains the neurons needed to classify the dataset, in this network’s case integers from 0 to 9.
+The input is defined as the data transformed into a one-dimensional vector, while the output layer activates in response of the probability distribution resulting from the hidden layers and contains the neurons needed to classify the dataset, which in this network’s case are integers from 0 to 9.
 The network’s hidden layers contain the neurons, or perceptrons, of the network that evaluate the incoming data with associated weights.
 These perceptrons, or more colloquially called hidden units, contain an activation function as well as the summations of a product of the weights and input values: